When you think of elegance, impeccable finishing, and eclectic details, art deco is the style that encompasses them all.

 Beds were oversized and commonly made of wood, with hints of metal.
 Depending on the designer, they could have detailed motifs from ancient Mayan, Aztec, and Egyptian cultures.

 The most typical furniture piece of the Art Deco period is the cocktail table with a glass top and metallic legs.
+Clearly, this amazing example of Art Deco furniture would sit front and center, drawing the eye and sparking conversation about the overall design.

 To avoid scams and fake items, you need to know how to distinguish a real Art Deco style of furniture from a fake one.

 In general, because Art Deco pieces are not considered antiques, their value is on the high end and their prices reflect this.
+Instead, you need to look at the overall quality of the piece, as well as the unique aspects that would clearly mark them as Art Deco pieces.

 Also, look for details, motifs, animal prints, and inlaid materials, like ivory and ebony, along with sleek, reflective surfaces.
 If you can, find out who the designer is and ask the seller for any documents related to the furniture to prove its origin.
+It can help you to determine when the piece was made, which can help you determine if it is a true Art Deco piece or an imposter.
+If you have any questions or concerns, then be willing to consider another piece instead of making a questionable purchase.

 Finally, check the condition of the furniture.
 Look for chipping, damage, dents, or replacement parts.
 If you decide to buy an Art Deco piece of furniture, it should be in excellent condition.
+For instance, if you find significant damage on an original Art Deco piece, it might not be worth the investment to purchase the piece.
+Minor damage may be able to be repaired, so it is important to determine the amount of damage, if any, before you make your purchase.

 We hope our guidelines will help you to find your next favorite Art Deco item for your home or office.
+Our goal is that you enjoy your Art Deco pieces and bring a touch of that modern elegance into your space.

 We invite you to look around our gallery and enjoy the beauty of another era.